GiuseppeMP/udemy-modern-react-with-redux/README.md

 > if we code a function called componentDidUpdate, it is called everytime afterwards the component updates by a setState.

 > if we code a function called componentWillUnmount, it is called everytime when the component is no longer visible.

+## lecture 56.
+Why Lifecycle Methods.

+> Why we will use lifecycle methods?

+1. constructor. {its a good place to do one-time setup}
+2. render. {avoid doing anything besides returning JSX}
+3. componentDidMount. {Good place to do data-loading!}
+4. componentDidUpdate. {Good place to do more data loading when state/props change}
+5. componetWillUnmount.{Good place to do cleanup(specially for non-React stuff)}

+> Others lifecycle methods (rarely used)

+1. shouldComponentUpdate.
+2. getDerivedStateFromProps.
+3. getSnapshotBeforeUpdate.